duckdb/duckdb-web/docs/sql/statements/drop.md

 ## Limitations on Reclaiming Disk Space

 Running `DROP TABLE` should free the memory used by the table, but not always disk space.
-Even if disk space does not decrease, the free blocks will be marked as "free".
+Even if disk space does not decrease, the free blocks will be marked as `free`.
 For example, if we have a 2 GB file and we drop a 1 GB table, the file might still be 2 GB, but it should have 1 GB of free blocks in it.
 To check this, use the following `PRAGMA` and check the number of `free_blocks` in the output: